gep13/gep13/input/blog/givecampuk-is-only-4-days-away.md

 - UPDATE 3: Added more VCS Clients to the list
 - UPDATE 4: Added some notes following feedback from attending GiveCamp UK, as well as pieces of hardware you might want to bring with you

-Here goes (in no particular order)…
+Here goes (in no particular order)...

 - 7-Zip
 - CutePDF Writer